julienkay/SNeRG-Unity-Viewer/readme.md

 ## Updating

 Since the initial release a number of issues have been fixed in the asset generation code.
-That means, that if you have already imported some scenes before, you'll have to delete these source files and regenerate them by going to *SNeRF -> Asset Downloads* again.
+That means, that if you have already imported some scenes before, you'll have to delete these source files and regenerate them by going to *SNeRG -> Asset Downloads* again.

 ## Details